-Erin "Ali" Ronder is the Head of School of Sankalpa Academy.
+Erin "Ali" Ronder was the Development Director who helped us launch Sankalpa Academy.
 She holds a B.A. from UT-Austin in History and Applied Learning & Development and an M.Ed. from the Texas State University in San Marcos in bilingual/bicultural education.
 She is currently working on her Ph.D. in Educational Administration with the Texas State University.

 Ali’s educational background is varied, to say the least.
 She has been home-schooled, Unschooled, Waldorf schooled, Montessori schooled, and public schooled.
 She has worked for (and her daughters have attended): parent run co-ops, Waldorf-oriented and Montessori pre-schools, Sudbury schools, public schools and public-charter schools.